MustafaJohn/courtroom-ai/README.md

 ## Technical Notes

 Error handling — `core/llm.py` retries API calls up to 3 times with exponential backoff (2s → 4s → 8s) on transient failures (timeout, rate limit, API error).
 The top-level CLI catches unrecoverable failures and exits with a clear message.

-Framework choice: LangGraph
-- Stateful, typed state management (`CaseState`)
-- Native support for conditional edges (dynamic routing)
-- Parallel execution without additional orchestration
-- Passthrough join nodes for fan-in convergence
-- Better suited for this workflow than CrewAI (fine-grained control over state and routing)

-Hallucination mitigation — the Precedent Researcher prompt explicitly instructs the model not to present cases as definitively verified.
-The generated report includes a disclaimer.
-In a production system, this agent would be replaced with a CourtListener or Westlaw API integration.

-**Model** — `gpt-4o-mini` by default.
-Configurable via `MODEL` in `.env`.